cptfarran/COVID_19_FB/README.md

 This program is to extract Facebook group data, specifically as it relates to COVID-19 open source data found in these group, in an effort to determine what methods and materials are made and used for at home mask production.

+## Disclaimer

+This code has been deployed in an active stage of development and does not yet work properly as of 4/21/20 1:00pm.

 ## Getting Started

 Instructions on how to use code coming soon